The Ultimate Valley of Fire Travel Guide

 Below is a hiking gear guide to keep you safe, and comfortable whether you’re trekking Fire Wave, White Domes, or any of Valley of Fire’s trails.

-Lightweight, moisture-wicking sun hoodie provides sun protection on your arms and neck (e.g. Outdoor Research Astroman is my favorite).
-I have a whole guide on the Best Sun Hoodies for Hiking that I have tested and reviewed.
+Sun hoodie or sun shirt: A lightweight, moisture-wicking sun hoodie provides sun protection on your arms and neck.
+The OR Astroman Sun Hoodie is our all-time favorite.
+We have a whole guide on the Best Sun Hoodies for Hiking with a ton of different sun shirts we have tested and reviewed.

-Convertible hiking pants or breathable shorts. (e.g. Outdoor Research Ferrosi pants and shorts are my favorite)
+Lightweight hiking pants or breathable shorts: We usually hike in Outdoor Research Ferrosi pants and shorts and love them for their fit and breathability.

 Pro Tip: Light-colored clothing reflects the sun, keeping you cooler.